-- A.) The purpose of the University Committees is to give the student body representation within specific areas of the University. - B.) The University Committees are subject to reorganization by the Cabinet and the associated faculty and staff members. - C.) The SGA Members serving on University Committees will report on the status of their Committees during the first Senate meeting of every month.

-- D.) The SGA Members serving on University Committees are responsible for contacting the associated Faculty and Staff members, establishing regular meeting times, and recommending students and faculty or staff members to be appointed by the Cabinet to fill the Committee seats.

-- D.) Current University Committees include but are not limited to:

-- 1.)
-Cafeteria Committee

-- a.)
-Members

-- 1.)
-Food Service Director;

-- 2.)
-The On-Campus Senator;

-- 3.)
-One-faculty or staff member appointed by the Cabinet on recommendation from the On-Campus Senator;

-- 4.)
-One female student appointed by the Cabinet on recommendation from the On-Campus Senator;

-- 5.)
-One male student appointed by the Cabinet on recommendation from the On-Campus Senator.
+- A.) The purpose of the University Committees is to give the student body representation within specific areas of the University. - B.) The University Committees are subject to reorganization by the Cabinet and the associated faculty and staff members. - C.) The SGA Members serving on University Committees will report on the status of their Committees during the first Senate meeting of every month. - D.) The SGA Members serving on University Committees are responsible for contacting the associated Faculty and Staff members, establishing regular meeting times, and recommending students and faculty or staff members to be appointed by the Cabinet to fill the Committee seats. - D.) Current University Committees include but are not limited to: - 1.)
+Cafeteria Committee - a.)
+Members - 1.)
+Food Service Director: - 2.)
+One On-Campus Senator; - 3.)
+One-faculty or staff member appointed by the; - 4.)
+One female student appointed by the Cabinet; - 5.)
+One male student appointed by the Cabinet. - b.)

-- b.)
 Duties

 - 1.)
 To provide a forum for expressing student and University personnel views in regard to food service operation;

 - 2.)
 To suggest ideas and means through which the food services area can meet the needs of the student body.

 - 2.)
 Academic Appeals Committee

 - a.)
 Members

 - 1.)
 SGA President

 - 2.)
 One SGA Senator

 - 3.)
 Public Safety Committee

 - a.)
 Members

 - 1.)
 A Student Life Staff Member;

 - 2.)
-Chief of Police;
+MACU Liason to Cleveland County Sheriff SRO;

 - 3.)
 The Off-Campus Senator;

 - 4.)
-One student appointed by the SGA President on recommendation by the Off-Campus Senator
+One student appointed by the SGA President

+- 5.)
+One Cleveland County Sheriff SRO

 - b.)
 Duties

 - 1.)
 To provide a forum for expressing student and University personnel views in regard to public safety operation;

 - 2.)
 To suggest ideas and means through which the public safety area can meet the needs of the student body;

 - 3.)
 Update the students, faculty, and staff on new changes in public safety and security policies prior to implementation;

 - 4.)
 Update public safety personnel on upcoming campus events.

 - 4.)
 Library Committee

 - a.)
 Members

 - 1.)
 One SGA Senator.

 - 5.)
 Student Affairs Committee

 - a.)
 Members

 - 1.)
 SGA President or Vice-President (Determined by availability)

 - 6.)
 All other University Committees should be listed in the Faculty Handbook.
 All University Committees are subject to change status and organization on a yearly basis.